PinewoodPip/epip/docs/index.md

 - Cathe for contributing to the feature showcases on this website, as well as some code and proof-reading
 - Derpy Moa for motivation and initial ideas
 - JoienReid, Clibanarius, AQUACORAL, Farandole and the entire EE community for continuous support, inspiration and bug-reporting
-- willfindlay for various contributions to the Quick Loot feature
+- William Findlay for various contributions to the Quick Loot feature

 Translators: